“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 “What’s your name?”

 The busker stood up and dusted down his jeans.
-Ann was surprised at how tall he was, well over six feet, but thin, too thin for his stature.
+It surprised Ann how tall he was, well over six feet, but thin, too thin for his stature.
 “I’m Donald,” he offered his hand for a shake.
 “Donald Gillan.”

 “Nice to meet you, Donald Gillan,” said Ann shaking his hand.
 “Anyway, I’ll meet you in the hotel at six, if that suits you?”

 “Sure, six is fine.
 I will look forward to it.
-See ya then,” he said sitting back down, and resumed his guitar playing.
+See ya then,” he said sitting back down resuming his guitar playing.

 Leaving the busker smiling, Ann’s nerves returned like a snake ball writhing in her belly.
 She was all too aware that these next few minutes could be the last time she would not know where the stepping-stones would lead.
 Her mind raced with all the negative possibilities.
 What if nobody’s home, or they have moved, or even worse, died?
-What if they were old and couldn’t remember or were on holiday?
-It wasn’t like her, but never had she wanted something so much.
+What if they were old and couldn’t remember or had gone on holiday?
+Being this negative wasn’t like her, but never had she wanted something so much.
 No, not wanted, she needed it.

 Taking her time as she walked, she studied each house.
 Only the right-hand side of the road possessed cottages, giving them all a spectacular view across the road to the beach, and beyond to the sea.
 There were no front gardens; every door opened onto the pavement.
 Some were single story, some double, but all were old, by at least a century or possibly two.
 Where there were gaps between the terraces, she could see they each possessed a long, narrow, steep back garden.
 All the cottages had names, some suggesting what their purpose had been in a bygone era: The Bakery, The Milliners Place, Blacksmiths Cottage, Mill House, and even The Abattoir.
 It was clear the village had at one time been self-supporting.